 abrdn plc has a risk policy framework which sets out key policy standards for managing specific risks.
-At present, there are 35 group-level risk policies with policy owners who keep the policies under review and monitor the operation and application of the policies in the business.
+At present, there are 25 group-level risk policies with policy owners who keep the policies under review and monitor the operation and application of the policies in the business.
 The risk policies map back to risk categories set at a group level as well as abrdn plc board risk appetites.
+Regulated entities have additional local policies to reflect their own needs and regulatory requirements.